-Using the most recent (5/11/16) development scenarios for JP/ROX which illustrated an approximate 3,000 new housing units overall, a 30% Corridor-wide affordability goal would amount to approximately 1,000 new deed-restricted affordable housing units with approximately 2/3 of the units from publicly subsidized affordable housing and approximately 1/3 from set asides in private housing.
-Meeting this commitment will ensure that 30% of all new housing is deed restricted affordable.
+Using the most recent (5/11/16) development scenarios for JP/ROX which illustrated an approximate 3,000 new housing units overall, a 30% Study Area-wide affordability goal would amount to approximately 1,000 new deed-restricted affordable housing units.
+Approximately 2/3 of the units would come from publicly-subsidized affordable housing developments, and approximately 1/3 of the units would come from "set asides" in private housing developments.
+Meeting this commitment will ensure that 30% of all new housing is deed-restricted affordable.

 The City has a set number of properties on which it can build affordable housing.
-We will maximize the potential for affordable housing on these properties and we will work with community groups to acquire more community controlled land for affordable housing.
+We will maximize the potential for affordable housing on these properties, and we will work with community groups to acquire more community controlled land for affordable housing.

-However, City funded development is not enough.
+City funded development is not enough.
 Once those properties have been utilized, we must turn to private developers to assist in increasing the availability of affordable housing.
 Private developers must be able to make a modest profit on their projects.
 That profit is not possible if we demand too high of a set aside for affordable housing units.
 By identifying the maximum threshold of set aside units we can motivate a developer to build, we are creating a critically effective tool in preventing displacement.
-If we request any higher a percentage we simply would not be able to achieve the same kind of displacement protection we can with the 30% goal.
+If we request any higher a percentage, we simply would not be able to achieve the same kind of displacement protection we can with the 30% goal.
 As such, our conclusion is that PLAN: JP/ROX's 30% affordability is the best option because it most effectively prevents displacement.